The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-Read more: You can virtually take a stroll through this popular gallery, which holds dozens of famous works by French artists who worked and lived in the period from 1848 to 1914.
+Read more: You can virtually take a stroll through this popular gallery, which holds dozens of famous works by French artists who worked and lived in the period 1848-1914 years.
 Meet Monet, Cezanne, Gauguin and others.

 Cost: Free